 If you make it out of Stonetown and are willing to travel around Unguja there's a lot to be seen.
 There is a spice farm towards the inland that takes visitors on tours.
 They teach you about all the different spices and allow you to taste and smell each one.
 It's an amazing opportunity for your taste buds to sense these things in their purest forms.

 Towards the east coast you can visit Jozani National Park which is one of the only places in the world that the endangered red colobus monkey lives in the wild.
-In addition the park is comprised of a beautiful mangrove forest that a boardwalk runs through. over 6 years ago
+In addition the park is comprised of a beautiful mangrove forest that a boardwalk runs through. about 7 years ago